More math, please: Ben Peet’s creativity with calculus wins him Chancellor’s Award

 More importantly, the students feel it’s working.

-“He doesn’t treat students as a number but treats them as opportunities to invest in the future,” Nyazee says.
+“He doesn’t treat students as a number but treats them as opportunities to invest in the future,” a former student says.

 Peet is currently teaching math courses at Saint Louis University and UMSL.
 He’s a doctoral candidate in mathematics at SLU and finishing up his certificate in University Teaching Skills there as well.